HAL Airport: Plans for a new airport

-Plans for another airport had originated earlier in the decade, when HAL conveyed that it no longer wished to share its airfield with commercial airlines.
-The company owned the land of the airport and managed all facilities besides the AAI's civil enclave.
-A group of private companies evinced interest in the new-airport project and signed a memorandum of understanding with the Karnataka government; the agreement specified that airline flights would switch to the new facility upon its inauguration.
+In 1991, HAL conveyed to the state government that it no longer wished to share its airfield with commercial airlines, which operated out of a civil enclave run by the National Airports Authority.
+State officials began to plan the construction of a new airport for Bangalore through a public–private partnership.
+A group of private companies including Tata Industries, Raytheon, and Singapore Changi Airport evinced interest in the project and signed a memorandum of understanding with the Karnataka government in 1995; the agreement specified that passenger flights would switch to the new facility upon its inauguration.
+Meanwhile, Bangalore's global stature rose as its information technology industry expanded, leading to greater traffic at the HAL airport.
+The daily passenger count climbed from one thousand in 1991 to more than six thousand in 1997.

 However, HAL later dropped its demand.
-The enterprise and the AAI divided the earnings from the civil enclave among themselves, and HAL feared the impact the closure would have on its revenue.
-While the union government supported HAL, the consortium insisted that the civil enclave would need to cease operations in order to ensure the new airport's profitability.
-State officials added that the lake, apartment complexes, and other buildings surrounding the HAL airport made it impossible to significantly expand the site to accommodate future growth in air traffic.
-Although the businesses ultimately decided to abandon the endeavour, it gradually moved forward.
+The enterprise and the Airports Authority of India (AAI) shared the earnings from the airport, and HAL feared the impact the closure would have on its revenue.
+(Note: The National Airports Authority and the International Airports Authority of India merged to form the Airports Authority of India in 1995.)
+The union government supported keeping the HAL airport open to commercial flights alongside the new airport.
+On the other hand, the consortium insisted that the civil enclave would need to cease operations in order to ensure the new airport's profitability.
+State officials added that the lake, apartment complexes, and other buildings surrounding the HAL airport made it difficult to expand the site to accommodate future growth in air traffic.
+The parties failed to reach an agreement, and the consortium exited the venture in 1998.